HyunghoNa/EMU/README.md

 - [**CDS**: Celebrating Diversity in Shared Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2106.02195)

 # Run an experiment

+**Note: Please use the updated configuration file for experiments.
+We have corrected some errors in the previously uploaded configurations.**
 To train EMU(QPLEX) on SC2 setting tasks, run the following command:
 ```
 python3 src/main.py --config=EMU_sc2 --env-config=sc2 with env_args.map_name=5m_vs_6m